Take a look at some of the biggest, most valuable companies in the world — companies like Google, Microsoft, Apple or Facebook.

 Job descriptions like these help you narrow down serious, qualified candidates who might be a good fit for your business.

-Write a Blog Post that Shows that You’re Hiring
+Write a Blog Post that Shows You’re Hiring

 One of the simplest things you can do to get high-quality candidates directly from your own audience is publish a blog post about it.